ChrstphrHll/npc_gen/students/Halja Dwyer.md

 ---
 # Halja Dwyer
 ### Description
-- Tiefling Fighter from Magmus Centerhold
+- Tiefling Fighter from Aldercrown Empire
 - 1st year Exploration student in Alderden
 - shoulder length curly grey hair that's wild, Spring Green eyes, and Pale Blue skin
 - Is Iconoclastic and Stingy, and has Prosperity as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes